apache/royale-asjs/npm/cli/README.md

 * Opens the default browser and navigates to http://localhost:3000
 * Listens to src folder
 * When any file changes, it will recompile the app
+*  Automatically reloads the browser to show the updated application

 #### Run in release mode